 Serie A is Italy’s top professional football division and one of the best in the world, involving teams such as Juventus and Inter Milan, along with some of the sport’s biggest players and managers.
-Now that the 2019/20 season is fully underway, you can enjoy the televised action when watching at home or streaming the matches to a mobile device using the options listed below.
+Now that the 2020/21 season is set to get underway, you won’t want to miss a minute of the action.
+Find out how to watch games live at home or with a mobile device in this guide.

 Serie A 2020 Aussie TV Preview

-This season, however, has seen a resurgent Inter Milan, led by former Italy and Chelsea coach Antonio Conte, make a real challenge for the Coppa Campioni and wrestle Juventus from the top spot.
-He has been helped by two major summer signings in Belgian forward Romalu Lukaku and Chilean striker Alexis Sanchez, who have been scoring plenty of goals throughout the season.
-Other major sides in Serie A include Roma and Lazio, two teams based in the Italian capital, and AC Milan, who have just resigned veteran Swedish striker Zlatan Ibrahimovic.
+This season, however, should again see a resurgent Inter Milan, led by former Italy and Chelsea coach Antonio Conte, make a real challenge for the Coppa Campioni and wrestle Juventus from the top spot.
+He has been helped by recent signings such as Belgian forward Romalu Lukaku and Danish midfielder Christian Eriksson, who have helped boost creativity and goalscoring.
+Other major sides in Serie A include Roma and Lazio, two teams based in the Italian capital, and Napoli, a team that represents Italy’s deep south.
 The teams that finish the season in the top four places of Serie A each season qualify automatically for the European Champions League.

 Watch or Stream Serie A Live